The robots have arrived, should we run for the hills or welcome them with open arms?

 Creating safe, sandboxed spaces to allow teams to play and experiment will go along way in accelerating your automation efforts.
 Running regular brainstorming sessions in a non-threatening and inclusive environment will help to make everyone feel involved and encourage people to get creative and experiment with automation.

-Innovation through automation is not a one-time event; to be successful you need to make it sustainable, so it becomes part of your organisation’s DNA and how you operate as a business.
+Innovation through automation is not a one-time event; to be successful you need to make it sustainable, so it becomes an every day activity.
 Giving people permission-to-fail and supporting them through the journey, will help them adapt quickly and learn from their experiences.

-At Adaptavist, we recognise that failure is part of the journey to success.
-But it's important to create an environment where people feel safe to experiment and take controlled risks.
-As Adaptavist’s Head of DevOps, Matt Saunders recently said ‘the key is to clarify right at the start that this is a learning process for the team or organisation, and not a blame game.”
+Failure is part of the journey to success.
+But it's important to create an environment where people feel safe to experiment and take controlled risks ‘the key is to clarify right at the start that this is a learning process for the team or organisation, and not a blame game.” says Adaptavist’s Head of DevOps, Matt Saunders.

-- Encourage teams to engage within the broader business community and learn from others on how they are using and benefitting from automation
+- Encourage teams to engage with others on how they are using and taking advantage of automation

-- Develop ideas further in optimised environments for innovation (Research and Development labs, Ideation events)
+- Use optimised environments to develop its potential further (Research and Development labs, Ideation events)

-To take advantage of all that automation offers, leaders need to act now and build a positive narrative on where they see it taking their business in the future.
 Automation success is not just about using the right software and writing the best scripts, it’s about using technology to empower your people to work better, faster and smarter.
+So let the robots arrive, safe in the knowledge we have so much more to gain than to fear.